BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

 ## Attack Surface 5: Hardware

-- TR 64 : LP-02 **[Done through Concept]*
+- TR 64 : AP-04 **[Done through Concept]*

 	-  Provide a Temper resistant case for Hardware

  By using Security Torx screws, we will secure our hardware by applying the screws into the box system.
 The screwdriver needed to unbox the system is very speciific.
 Thus, providing better security against physical tampering of the hardware.
+The tamper resistant case will also prevent our SD card in the ESP32-CAM to be stolen or destroyed.

 ## Attack Surface 6: System as a whole
 ### Checklist: